 Roland has been at the forefront of musical instrument technology and showcasing iconic music artists who enjoy the gear.
-The vision for this project was to align the power of Roland with the power of celebrating women, especially during national women’s month.
+The vision for the Roland woman in music project was to align the power of Roland with the power of celebrating women, especially during national women’s month.

-Each artist came from a different genre and cultural background as well as varying age groups and part of the goal was to bridge the gap between established artist and developing artist.
-The artists involved include, Chante Philips (Drummer), Tiana Amari (Bassist), Louise Day (Guitar and Vocals), Dani Bagel (Keys and Vocals) and Patty Monroe (Rapper).
+Each artist came from a different genre and cultural background, as well as varying age groups and part of the goal, was to bridge the gap between established artists and developing artists.
+The artists involved include Chante Philips (Drummer), Tiana Amari (Bassist), Louise Day (Guitar and Vocals), Dani Bagel (Keys and Vocals) and Patty Monroe (Rapper).

-Not only did the project bring musicians together, but also spun together creatives such as Kyle Petersen as Musical Director, Michael Stephens as Creative Director/Videographer, Anelia Loubser (Photographer) and Caleb Williams as Floor assistant.
+Not only did the Roland woman in music project bring musicians together, but also spun together creatives such as Kyle Petersen as Musical Director, Michael Stephens as Creative Director/Videographer, Anelia Loubser (Photographer) and Caleb Williams as Floor assistant.

 It was incredible that the Radisson Red Hotel at the Waterfront, CBD came on board as the ideal location for the visual shoot since their pillars of a focus on art, music and fashion are synonymous with what our project is geared at achieving.
 Roland would also like to acknowledge the support of Esra Overberg, Eastern Acoustics, Unknown Union and SocioCulture by Naeelah Jumat in supplying the sound and lighting requirements and stylish and unique attire for the artists.